29 Scientific Benefits of Meditation: What the Research Tells Us

 Psychological Benefits of Meditation

-There are some benefits of meditation practice on our psychological state.
+There are many ways practice can help the psychological state.
 These benefits include reductions in anxiety and stress levels, increased creativity, and better self-esteem.
 If you’re interested in getting started with meditation, check out our free 30 Day Meditation Challenge.

 Harvard Health reports that mindfulness meditation can help fight insomnia.
 Meditation can help you fall asleep more easily, and sleep more soundly.
 Many people find a period of meditation before bed is helpful, but these studies actually show meditation practice at any point during the day actually benefits our sleeping habits.